gpdm/tinycore-targetdisplaymode/README.md

 One of the more obvious ones is [grub.cfg](files/grub/grub.cfg), which contains the boot instructions for Tiny Core Linux.

-Please read the extra [instructions](files/grub/README.md) for details concerning device identifiers, which may need to be changed depending on your system an in accordance to the actual partitioning of your USB key.
+Please read the extra [readme](files/grub/README.md) for details concerning the device auto detection.

+Nevertheless it shall be mentioned here:
+It's all depending on the USB Key having a volume label called 'TINYCORE'.
+If you call the volume something different, it will not work, and auto-detection and booting WILL FAIL.

 ### Boot Loader